-There are many beautiful animals in China.
-Some of the endangered species are so rare that you may have never heard of them.
-Or, you may have heard of them, and know that they are extremely rare because they are critically endangered.
-Here are some of the rarest animals in China.
+There are many animals in the vast land of China.
+Some endangered species are so rare that you may have never heard of them.
+Or you may have heard of some but did not know them well.
+Below is a list of the rarest animals in China.

 #1.
 Giant Panda

-Giant Pandasare black and white bears that live in temperate-zone bamboo forests in central-western and south-western China.
-They are considered to be one of the best recognized animals, but are rarest animals to find around the world.
-Currently, they have come to be the symbol of the endangered species and there are many efforts to conserve Giant Pandas.
-At present, best estimates put the total wild population at between 1,000–2,000 and more than 200 live in captivity.
-Giant Pandas live in the mountain ranges in Sichuan, Shaanxi, and Gansu Provinces of Central China.
-They once lived in the lowland areas, but farming, forest clearing, and other human activities made giant pandas move to the mountains again.
+Giant Pandas are a kind of rare bears which live in temperate-zone bamboo forests in south-western China.
+They are one of the rarest animals in the world.
+It is estimated that Giant Panda’s total population is between 1,000–2,000 and more than 200 live in zoos and research centers.
+Wild Giant Pandas mainly live in the mountain areas in central China’s Sichuan, Shaanxi, and Gansu provinces.
+They once lived in the low lands, but expanding human activities forced them to move to the mountains again.

 #2.
 White-Flag Dolphin